-If any of the securities being registered on this form are offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, as amended (the "Securities Act") please check the following box.
+If any of the securities being registered on this form are offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, as amended (the "Securities Act") please check the following box. $\Box$

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box iumbe: r of the earlier e effective registration statement for the same offering. □ post-effective amendment filed pursuant to effective registration statement for the same of ecurities Act, please check the following box and list the Securities Act registration s tatement k mark whether the registrant is a large accel- celerated filer" and "smaller reporting compa ler, or a smaller reporting company.
-See the definitions of "large L arge accelerated d filer □ Accelerated d filer □ (Do not rated filer 🗷 check if a ting company) Smaller reporting comp any □ CALCULATION OF REGISTRATION FEI Ε Class of Securities to be Registered Amount to be Registered 1 Proposed Maximum Aggregate Offering Price Per share 2 Proposed Maximum Aggregate Offering Price 2 Amount of Registration Fee 3 Class of Securities to be Registered Common Stock, par value \$0.001 per share Aggregate Offering Aggregate Offering 1 2 3 Includes 900 Estimated so Registered 1 6,900,000 shares urchased by the underwration fee in accordance Aggregate Offering Price Per share 2 7.30 iters to cover over-allotme with Rule 457(c) under the Aggregate Offering Price 2 \$50,370,000 Ints, if any. e Securities Act.
-Registration Fee 3 \$5,772
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ number of the earlier effective registration statement for the same offering. $\square$

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, please check the following box and list the Securities Act registration statement

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," accelerated filer, and "smaller reporting company" in Rule 12b2 of the Exchange Act.

+Large accelerated filer $\Box$

+Accelerated filer $\Box$

+Non-accelerated filer 🗵 (Do not check if a smaller reporting company) Smaller reporting company $\square$

+CALCULATION OF REGISTRATION FEE

+Proposed Maximum Aggregate Offering Amount of Class of Securities to be Registered Price Registration Fee Common Stock, par value \$0.001 per share \$53,199,000 \$6,097

+Estimated solely for the purpose of computing the registration fee in accordance with Rule 457(o) under the Securities Act.

+Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.